tashikuncok/derge-tengyur-old/README.md

 # derge-tengyur
-Derge Tengyur prepared by Esukhia for Barom Theksum Choling
+Working repository for the digital Derge Tengyur prepared by Esukhia and Barom Theksum Choling.